Postgraduate Virtual Open Day 28 May

 Class sizes

-The typical student intake per year averages 50 to 80.
-Webinars are normally attended by 20 to 30 and tutorials by five to ten.
-You will also work as part of a study group of four to six people.
+The typical student intake per year averages 80-100.
+Webinars are normally attended by 30 to 40 and group tutorials by 5-10.

 Independent learning

-Outside of webinars you will need to dedicate time to online group work and self-study to prepare for coursework.
+Outside of webinars you will need to dedicate time to self-study to prepare for coursework.
 Our library and online resources will support your further reading and research.
-You can also join a range of student societies, including law and debating.

 Overall workload

 Your overall workload consists of contact hours (lectures, seminars, etc), independent learning, and assessments.
-You should anticipate four to six hours of work per week, although this may intensify during assessment periods - the same as our sibling programme page, the Award.
+You should anticipate four to six hours of work per week, although this may intensify during assessment periods.

 Assessment

-You are assessed through individual and group assignments, including a portfolio of your professional development, with third party observations of teaching.
+We use authentic and inclusive assessment methods.
+You will be assessed through individual and group assignments, including a reflective journal, portfolio of your professional development, along with observations of teaching.

 Feedback summary